sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, the `name` getter and setter methods allow external code to read and modify the `_name` property of a `Person` object, respectively.
 The use of an underscore before the name of the property is a common convention to indicate that it should not be accessed directly from outside the class.

-### 216. What will happen if we give same name of property of an object and setter and getter ?
+### Question 216.
+What will happen if we give same name of property of an object and setter and getter ?

 If you give the same name to a property and its corresponding setter or getter method in a JavaScript object, then it will create an infinite loop that will continuously call the setter or getter until it exceeds the maximum stack size, which will result in a "Maximum call stack size exceeded" error.
 Therefore, it is important to give unique names to properties and their corresponding setter and getter methods in JavaScript objects.

-### 217. What is static function in ES6 classes ?
+### Question 217.
+What is static function in ES6 classes ?

 In ES6 classes in JavaScript, there is no concept of a static function.
 Instead, you can define a static method using the `static` keyword inside the class definition.
 A static method is a function that belongs to the class itself, rather than an instance of the class, and can be called directly on the class.
 For example: